-The Inclusionary BMR Ordinance for Rental Housing now requires that developers of rental projects in the City with three or more units make 15 percent of the total units in the project affordable, with at least ten percent of units affordable to low-income households and five percent of units affordable to very low-income households.4 BMR rental units must remain affordable for 55 years.
+The Inclusionary BMR Ordinance for Rental Housing now requires that developers of rental projects in the City with three or more units make 15 percent of the total units in the project affordable, with at least ten percent of units affordable to low-income households and five percent of units affordable to very low-income households.
+BMR rental units must remain affordable for 55 years.
 Developers of projects with three to six units have the option to satisfy the requirements of the ordinance by paying an in-lieu fee rather than providing the affordable units, without the need for Council approval.
-Developers of projects with seven or more units can propose to satisfy the requirements of the ordinance through an alternative means of compliance, which can include payment of an in-lieu fee, contributing to an affordable housing development, preserving affordable units, or dedicating land to an affordable housing development.
+Developers of projects with seven or more units can propose to satisfy the requirements of the ordinance through an alternative means of compliance, which can include payment of an in-lieu fee, contributing to an affordable housing development.
 However, for projects with seven or more units any alternative means of compliance is subject to a recommendation by the Housing and Human Services Commission and final approval by the City Council.
 All in-lieu fees accrue to the City's Housing Mitigation Fund to support the development of affordable housing in the City.